daneroo/nx-audiobook/dindind/README.md

 This is a test of invoking a deno runtime inside a docker container, which is itself invoked by a deno runtime.

-What kinkds of interprocess communications can we have:
+What kinds of interprocess communications can we have:

 - is stdio workable
 - is http better